 Surprisingly the trekkers to trek Choquequirao Trail are less than seven thousand per annum.
 It is this quiet that lets one enjoy every moment of their experience on this trek.
 Some news are circulating around that Peruvian government is planning to make the Choquequirao ruins cable car accessible.
 You should plan your trip before the Cradle of Gold is overflowing with travelers too.

 Get Some Help, Take A Guided Tour!

-It is highly recommended to take a guided tour along the Choquequirao Trail.
-It is very difficult trek, kilometers away from the mainland of Cachora and scarcely inhabited by the indigenous Peruvians.
-It will be a very difficult to manage the logistics through this tricky trail if you go for a standalone adventure.
-You would need a Quechua speaking person to help if you don’t know the language yourself and need help from the locals around.
+While Considering the trek difficulty we recommend to avail guided tour to Choquequirao.
+Choquequirao trek is a difficult trek, kilometers away from the mainland of Cachora and scarcely inhabited by the indigenous Peruvians.
+It will be difficult to manage the logistics through this tricky trail.
+You would need a Quechua speaking person to help you with local language and to interact with locals.